paulocoutinhox/gonotin/README.md

 * Thanks Gustavo Henrique

-# Benchmark using time tool from linux/osx
+# Benchmark using time tool from linux/osx, two files with 1.000.000 of rows using the generator

 1. Go     : 0m3.034s (mode 2)
 2. PHP    : 0m5.971s (mode 4)